-You’ll also ride through an endless hell of cul de sacs and deadend streets here.
+I’m sure these are delightful neighborhoods to live in, but riding through them is a different story (likely by design).
+You’ll also ride through an endless hell of cul de sacs and deadend streets.
 Passing rows of cookie cutter houses feels like Chinese water torture, and the relentless sameness makes it difficult to remember which streets I’ve hit.
 Cue sheets are essential to avoid redundant backtracking, and when I miss a turn in this area I might not notice for several blocks.

 This section is maybe 30% complete.

 The historic, chewy center

 You’ll find Santa Clara University, the Central Business District, and a mix of older homes in leafy neighborhoods in the the triangle bounded by Scott Street, Caltrain and Newhall Street.
 I’ve also found a monastery (with real life nuns!), a couple of cemeteries, and a lovely farmer’s market within this part of Santa Clara.
 Most streets in this region are fairly bike friendly, though people get a little bit stupid during commute time on the arterials as they pass through on their way to the nearby expressways and highways.
 I have just over half a mile of streets to go before covering this entire section, though the segments are disjoint so I probably have several miles of riding to cover them all.

 Even if you don’t want to ride every road in the entire city, this downtown center is interesting and small enough to warrant a bike tour all of its own.